nicksnlp/Cantharellus/README.md

 Also, the system description paper is available here in latex and pdf formats.

-A sample model (with base model `xlm-roberta-large`), trained within this project can be found at Hugging Face:
+A sample model (with base model `xlm-roberta-large`), fine-tuned within this project can be found at Hugging Face.
+This model was fine-tuned with synthetic data (26.3K data points, 10 epochs), and further fine-tuned human-labeled multilingual data (650 data points, 10 epochs):

 https://huggingface.co/nicksnlp/xlm-roberta-large-cantharellus